 diseases can cause similar symptoms.
 The

-symptoms of amyloidosis depend on the organs affected by the deposits, which can
+symptoms depend on the organs affected by the deposits, which can

 include the tongue, intestines, skeletal and smooth muscles, nerves, skin,